bcaro/wifilightV2-doc/docs/en_US/tuya.md

 For the% of capacity to be displayed in Analysis / Equipment, the logical name of the corresponding info command must contain battery and get.

 # Tuya

+This part is to be used after including the device via Tuya cloud.
+If this is not the case, return to the main documentation and read why there is a need to use this very technical part of the documentation, when the Tuya cloud has not given complete satisfaction, and reserved for advanced users

 To use these peripherals without a Tuya / Zigbee gateway, choose the type: "Tuya SmartLife compatible V3"